Incomings

 Important documents

-Please note that is necessary for you to have already moved into halls and have all the required documents at hand for the registration to go through successfully.
+→ Please note that you must have already moved into your hall of residence and have all the necessary documents in order for the registration to be successful.

 Confirmation of arrival & Welcome Days